EdenX-tech/EdenX-ProofOfChievement/README.md

-## EdenX-ProofOfChievement
+## EdenX-ProofOfAchievement

-EdenX-ProofOfChievement is the core on-chain feature developed on the Aptos blockchain to prove learning achievements.
+EdenX-ProofOfAchievement is the core on-chain feature developed on the Aptos blockchain to prove learning achievements.
 This contract is part of the EdenX ecosystem, providing functionality to create, manage, and mint On-Chain Achievement Tokens (OATs) as proof of learning success.

 ### Key Features:
 1. Creation of Resource and Admin Accounts